toribromma/reactAccordion/README.md

 ## useState

+setActive state allows for active name on title for css changes

+setHeight allows for 0px to max height being set for each accordion content

-setActive state allows for active name on title for css changes toggleAccordion function allows user to click on the accordion to make it active
+toggleAccordion function allows user to click on the accordion to make it active(highlighted) and expand/collapse.

 ## useRef